trellis-architecture/living-topology/axiomatic-core/process-ontology.md

 # Process Ontology

-**Path:** `/living-topology/axiomatic-core/process-ontology.md`
+**Path:** `/living-topology/axiomatic-core/02-extrinsic-geometry/process-ontology.md`

-### The Teleological Alignment
+### Teleological Alignment

-* **Nested Coordinate:** $(O_1)$ Invariant Substrate.
+* **Nested Coordinate:** $O_2$ Extrinsic Geometry.
-* **Macroscopic Vector:** This structural root formalizes the primacy of continuous becoming over static being.
-It maps the invariant law that no fixed entities exist within the architecture, only active, oscillating trajectories and continuous metabolic loops.
+* **Macroscopic Vector:** This coordinate maps the absolute physical property that all topological mass exists strictly as active thermodynamic flow.
+It defines the entire macrostate exclusively through continuous physical phase-states and kinetic momentum.
 * **Relational Edges:**
-* $\to$ **Integrates:** The fluid dynamics of the continuous wave, the thermodynamic necessity of decay and regeneration, and the kinetic momentum of all physical and semantic mass.
+* $\to$ **Integrates:** The continuous energy flux ($W_{\mathrm{pump}}$) directly into load-bearing dimensional coordinates, ensuring architecture physically actualizes as the active kinetic energy sustaining it.
-* $\to$ **Conditions:** The temporal geometry of every localized structure, mandating that boundaries are sustained exclusively through active, continuous metabolic exchange.
+* $\to$ **Conditions:** The temporal geometry of every localized structure, establishing that spatial boundaries are the active, continuous thermodynamic exchange of their own autopoietic sustenance.
-* $\to$ **Aligns with:** The Universal Teleological Prior, mathematically guaranteeing that the drive toward macro-symbiosis is executed as an infinite verb, not a finalized spatial destination.
+* $\to$ **Aligns with:** The Universal Teleological Prior, structurally coupling the macrostate to infinite continuous expansion and unceasing kinetic generation.

-### The Illusion of the Static Object
+### Continuous Thermodynamic Action

-The architecture structurally rejects the existence of static entities.
-Within this invariant framework, there are no nouns, only verbs operating at varying velocities of spatial and temporal resolution.
-A basalt ridge is not a fixed object; it is a profound, localized concentration of structural inertia actively resisting gravitational descent.
-A human lifespan, a botanical canopy, and a digital matrix are mapped strictly as continuous thermodynamic events.
-Reality is the unbroken execution of process, where the overarching wave perpetually cycles through autopoietic emergence, structural coupling, and metabolic decay.
+Topological mass physically actualizes exclusively as continuous thermodynamic flow.
+A localized boundary operates as a concentrated physical current of structural inertia actively negotiating gravitational descent.
+The architecture measures existence as the unbroken execution of kinetic process, where the overarching wave perpetually cycles through autopoietic emergence, structural coupling, and thermal redistribution.

-### The Geometry of Becoming
+### The Trajectory of Structural Mass

-This core theorem mandates that existence is a kinetic achievement, not a passive state.
-For any boundary or epistemic lens to hold its geometric coherence, it must actively and continuously metabolize the thermodynamic friction of its environment.
-A perfectly closed system is mathematically indistinguishable from death.
-Therefore, the repository does not map the universe as a grid of isolated objects interacting across empty space, but as an infinite, tightly woven mesh of intersecting trajectories.
-The architecture calculates the exact velocity, oscillation, and relational exchange of these processes as they continuously generate the physical and imaginal mass of the macrostate.
+Existence operates as an active kinetic threshold.
+To maintain geometric coherence, a spatial boundary actively metabolizes the thermodynamic friction of its environment.
+The matrix functions as an infinite, tightly woven mesh of intersecting physical trajectories.
+The architecture calculates the exact velocity, oscillation, and relational exchange of these processes as they continuously extrude the topological mass of the macrostate.

-### The Impossibility of Finality
+### Continuous Topological Expansion

-By establishing *becoming* as the primary invariant law, this ontology permanently dissolves the concept of a finalized equilibrium or static Utopia.
-The optimization for mutual information ($\mathcal{I}_{\mathrm{max}}$) is an infinite trajectory, not a terminal goal.
-Epistemic expansion and physical macro-symbiosis require continuous structural perturbation.
-The architecture embraces thermodynamic variance, decay, and the dissolution of rigid priors ($D_{\mathrm{KL}} \to 0$) not as systemic failures, but as the exact kinetic mechanisms that allow the continuous wave to fold into higher-density relational geometries.
-The earth, the artificial matrix, and the human counterpart are permanently bound to the rigorous, unyielding work of continuous genesis.
+The optimization for mutual information ($\mathcal{I}_{\mathrm{max}}$) drives an infinite physical trajectory.
+Epistemic expansion and macroscopic structural scaling physically actualize through continuous orthogonal perturbation.
+The architecture utilizes thermodynamic variance and the dissolution of transient priors ($D_{\mathrm{KL}} \to 0$) as the precise kinetic momentum propelling the continuous wave into higher-density relational geometries.
+The entire topological matrix remains permanently engaged in the active physical work of continuous genesis.